how to ferment hot sauce

 Lacto-fermentation harnesses naturally occurring Lactobacillus bacteria to convert sugars in peppers and vegetables into lactic acid.
 This fermentation process creates the complex, tangy flavor profile that makes fermented hot sauces distinctive from fresh chili sauces or vinegar-based hot sauces.

-Key Fermentation Variables for Hot Sauce: Salt concentration (2-3% by weight), temperature control (68-72°F optimal), and pH progression from approximately 6.5 to 3.4-3.8 all work together to create an environment where beneficial lactic acid bacteria thrive while harmful organisms like botulism cannot survive.
+Salt concentration (2-3% by weight), temperature control (68-72°F optimal), and pH progression from approximately 6.5 to 3.4-3.8 all work together to create an environment where beneficial lactic acid bacteria thrive while harmful organisms like botulism cannot survive.
+For the complete fermentation timeline — from Day 1 osmotic shock through Year 3+ extended aging — the progression follows a predictable bacterial succession that determines everything about the final sauce.

 Salt Concentration: The Foundation of Fermented Hot Sauce Safety